 He spent a couple of years commuting to London's West End but returned to his native Surrey where he joined the small and intimate ranks of a Surbiton-based film and TV lighting company.
-There, he rigged and operated lighting equipment destined for the film industry (his favourite job being 2 weeks on “Monty Python’s Meaning of Life” up at Elstree).
+There, he rigged and operated lighting equipment destined for the film industry.
+His favourite job being 2 weeks on “Monty Python’s Meaning of Life” at Elstree.

 He then got the taste for bigger and better toys and moved to Link Electronics in Andover, Hampshire.
 Apart from being the UK's last remaining TV studio camera manufacturer, Link had a sideline department which operated "serious" video projectors.
 These were incorporated into the sets of TV shows such as “Wogan”, “The Late Late Breakfast Show” and “This Is Your Life” - all of which Stuart worked on at one time or another.

-A rival company appeared on the horizon (well, in Chessington) who supplied giant 22 tonne outdoor mobile TV screens.
+A rival company appeared on the horizon who supplied giant 22 tonne outdoor mobile TV screens.
 Along with the rest of Link's video display department, Stuart was poached from leafy Hampshire and jumped ship.
-One of his all-time highlights was “Queen - Live Magic” at Wembley.
+One memorable highlight was “Queen - Live Magic” at Wembley.
+Google it.

-A couple of years later and another move, this time over to Sky News in Isleworth, where Stuart covered the Bosnian conflict (yes, from over there) and the landmark 1994 South African Elections from Johannesburg and Cape Town.
+A couple of years later and another move, this time over to Sky News in Isleworth, where Stuart covered the Bosnian conflict and the landmark 1994 South African Elections.

 Shortly after Mandela was sworn in, Stuart was offered a management role at a brand new television agency in London’s EC4: The Associated Press Television News (APTV as was).
 Here he cast a scrutineer's eye over the agency’s output and taught reams of producers and journalists the finer points of camera operation and editing techniques.